How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 Lane

 This refers to the lane where you are bowling.
-You will guide the ball down the lane towards the pins, and attempt to knock down as many as you can in one go.
+You will guide the ball down the lane towards the pins and attempt to knock down as many as possible in one go.

 Scoreboard

 This is the place where you record your scores.
-This is usually located at the back of the lane, and it shows how many pins you have knocked down.
+This is usually located at the back of the lane, showing how many pins you have knocked down.

 How To Increase Your Bowling Score: The Stance And Swing Of A Bowler

-As mentioned earlier, the stance and swing of a bowler is an important part of the game, and it is something that you should work on improving.
+As mentioned earlier, the stance and swing of a bowler is an integral part of the game, and you should work on improving it.

-As a beginner, you should focus on learning how to stand correctly, and how to hold the ball correctly.
+As a beginner, you should focus on learning how to stand and hold the ball correctly.
 Once you feel confident about these two things, you can start to think about improving your technique.

 Stance

-Your stance is the position that you take when you are standing next to the lane.
-It is important to keep your weight evenly distributed throughout your body so that you do not fall over.
+Your stance is the position you take when standing next to the lane.
+It is essential to keep your weight evenly distributed throughout your body so you do not fall over.

-You also need to ensure that you have your hands close together and that you are holding the ball with both hands.
+You also need to ensure that you have your hands close together and hold the ball with both hands.

 Swing

-You must learn how to use your hips to create power behind your shots.
-You should try to imagine that you are throwing a baseball and that you are using the same motion for your shot.
+It would be best if you learned how to use your hips to create power behind your shots.
+It would be best if you tried to imagine that you are throwing a baseball and using the same motion for your shot.

 In order to achieve this, you need to bend your knees, and then straighten them out again.
 You should aim to release the ball at the moment that your elbow reaches its highest point.